 How about performance?

-In their recent announcement, Google focused primarily on the content of a site when viewed on mobile–the performance of a page on mobile wasn’t explicity mentioned.
+In their recent announcement, Google focused primarily on the content of a site when viewed on mobile–the performance of a page on mobile wasn’t explicitly mentioned.
 But I think it’s safe to assume that performance will begin to impact the results of mobile-first indexing in the future.

-Earlier this year, for instance, at SMX West, Google’s Gary Illyes noted that Google was working on a new page speed measurment for mobile, since the desktop speed wasn’t relevant.
+Earlier this year, for instance, at SMX West, Google’s Gary Illyes noted that Google was working on a new page speed measurement for mobile, since the desktop speed wasn’t relevant.
 Knowing this, and knowing that Google has long used PageSpeed as a factor in its rankings, means it’s only a matter of time before mobile performance begins to have some impact on its search results.

 Which means, it’s a great time to not only review the content of your site on mobile, but also its performance (here’s Google’s simple tool for checking mobile performance).
 Because with mobile becoming the primary source for Google’s search rankings, there’s all the more reason to optimize the mobile experience–both content and performance–for all your users.